Wisdom Tooth Extraction in Rockville MD

 Get ready for your new dental term of the day: supernumerary teeth.
 That’s a fancy way of referring to teeth beyond the average number that most people have.
 If you have supernumerary teeth, you also lay claim to the term, hyperdontia.

 When it comes to wisdom teeth, the standard four isn’t always the case.
 Some people have been known to have six or more.
-And on the other end of the spectrum, some people never have wisdom teeth, at all.
-These folks have hypodontia (less teeth than the average number).
+And on the other end of the spectrum, some people never have wisdom teeth at all.
+These folks have hypodontia (fewer teeth than the average number).

 What does all that mean for dental health?
-Not much, unless the extra wisdom teeth are providing cover for infection or making life difficult for teeth elsewhere in your mouth.
-As for people with no wisdom teeth, or fewer than four—they’re not lacking in wisdom, they just have less or no likelihood of wisdom-tooth problems!
+The answer is that it dictates how many wisdom teeth you might have to get extracted if they are causing problems such as overcrowding or masking infections.
+As for people with no wisdom teeth or fewer than four, they just have less or no likelihood of wisdom tooth extractions!

 What Patients Are Saying About StarBrite Dental